SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/sf/java/metadata/doc/metadata.rst

 ---------------------------------------

 The 'jpasingle' is the best way to access results from single values like count of entities.
-The jpasingle queries must be written in JPQL, please check the valid database schema in the previous section (case matter!).
+The jpasingle queries must be written in JPQL, please check the valid database schema in the previous section (case matters!).

 Example of a template that will return the number of log files recorded in the database::